When Auckland Airport decided to implement airport collaborative decision making, they partnered with the team that lives and breathes collaboration.

 “The sharing of real time operation information across all CDM partners has created efficiencies throughout our business.
 This has led to more effective and smart decision making.”

 Arriving flights now spend less time waiting on the tarmac, resulting in fuel savings for airlines and a reduced carbon footprint.
 For international flights, there is less congestion on the arrivals apron and an increase in the number of flights receiving pushback approval within 60 seconds of request.
-Departure performance was also improved, despite an 8% increase in traffic during this 18-month period.
+Departure performance was also improved, despite an 8% increase in traffic during the 18-month period post go live when the results were measured..

 average decrease in arrivals taxi time